These Peach Cobbler Cheesecake Bars combine the best of both worlds to get a creamy, crunchy summer dessert!

 When I set out to make these, I had a very specific vision in my mind.
-I wanted something that would have the comforting warmth of a crumbly peach cobbler combined with the cool creaminess of a bowl of fresh peaches and milk.
+I wanted something that would have the comforting warmth of a Peach Crumble Pie combined with the cool creaminess of a bowl of fresh peaches and milk.
 I wanted warm muggy evenings, trees heavy with fruit, umbrellas fluttering in the breeze.
 I wanted the feel and taste and texture of summer in a bar.

 My expectations weren’t high or anything.

 In concept, these are just a hybrid of a cheesecake and a peach cobbler, but I hesitate to use the word “just” in this case.
 Because really, is anything ever “just” cheesecake and cobbler?
 That’s like saying I “just” won the lottery last week.
 No biggie, right?